intro

 Note: All representatives serving on University Committees will be responsible for an update at each of the Staff Council General sessions.

-3. Responsibilities of the Publicity Committee are to arrange for announcements of open Council meetings to appear in the AU Report and/or appropriate publications prior to the meetings; notify all members of meetings; prepare an overview of minutes of the meetings for publication in the AU Report and/or appropriate publications following the meetings; and maintain the Council website.
+3. Responsibilities of a Z-Job will replace the Publicity Committee.
+He/She is to arrange forannouncements of open Council meetings to appear in the AU Report and/or appropriate publicationsprior to the meetings; update constituent list once a month; upload an overview of minutes of themeetings for publication in the AU Report and/or appropriate publications following the meetings; andmaintain the Council website.
+This position will be split between SC and A/P.

 6. In the event a staff member who is not a member of the University Staff Council should be appointed to serve on a standing University committee, that person will work with the Steering Committee of the University Staff Council for the period of time he/she is serving the University Committee.
 Further, that person may meet with the Steering Committee to communicate to the Council deliberations and recommendations made by the committee on which they are serving.
 He/she may also be called upon to make a report at a regularly scheduled Council meeting.